myExperiment/myExperiment/installers/fedora/README.txt

 myexp_root_password - Choose a password for the root account of MySQL.
 If for whatever reason MySQL is already installed set this to the current MySQL root password.
-MySQL mosty have a root password for the installer to suceed
+MySQL musr have a root password for the installer to succeed

-myexp_user_password - Choose a password for the account that myExperiment uses to access databases it creates for storing myExperiment data.

 fq_server_name - The fully-qualified server name and domain for your server, i.e. the A record.
 E.g. myexperiment.example.org

-exim_smarthost_server - The mail server you want to user as a relay for emails.
+sendmail_smarthost_server - The mail server you want to user as a relay for emails.
 E.g. smtp

-exim_smarthost_domain - The mail server you want to user as a relay for emails.
+sendmail_smarthost_domain - The mail server you want to user as a relay for emails.
 E.g. example.org

 myexp_cname - The location you intend to host the myExperiment site.
 This may